abdojulari/transcript-editor/project/nsw-state-library-amplify/pages/faq.md

 Sometimes the computer-generated process hits it out of the park and transcribes a line perfectly.
 In that case, no edits are needed.
 When enough volunteers pass over a line without editing it, the line will reach consensus in the same manner as edited lines.

 ## What to do when a line is locked and still contains errors?

 Sometimes a mistake will slip through and a line locked for editing may still contain an error.
 In this case, please use the flagging mechanism.
-By click on the flag symbol at the end of an incorrect line, you will be prompted to classify the error and to add an optional, explanatory note.
-Staff at the State Library will periodically reviewing and correcting these flagged errors.
+By clicking on the flag symbol at the end of an incorrect line, you will be prompted to classify the error and to add an optional, explanatory note.
+Staff at the State Library will be periodically reviewing and correcting these flagged errors.

 ## Where can I see the completed transcripts?

 At this time the transcripts will remain available here on Amplify – you can download a copy of each individual transcript by clicking “Download this transcript” at the top of each page.
 The State Library will be working on ingesting these transcripts into our Library catalogue, meaning that in the long term each transcript will be available through the official Library record of each collection.

 ## Do I need to come to the Library to help transcribe these audio collections?

 Not at all!
 You can start transcribing on Amplify whenever and wherever suits you best.
 This is an online project and all you need to participate is a desktop or tablet and an internet connection.

 ## Can I delete and/or create a new line in the transcript?

 No. Transcript lines are synced with clips of audio.
-For audio clips where the interviewer is silent, we want to retain the empty line to show this.
+For audio clips where the interviewer and/or interviewee are silent, we want to retain the empty line to show this.

 ## Several people are speaking in one line.
 What should I do?